-Academic research, writing and presentation skills are captured alongside knowledge acquisition through journals, essays, and reflective reports, culminating in written dissertations.
+Academic research, writing and presentation skills are captured alongside knowledge acquisition through journals, essays, and reflective reports, culminating in a written dissertation or independent learning project.

-Formative assessment as linked feedback and feedforward in large-credit practical modules consists of a series of exhibitions and a mid-module rehearsal of the summative assessment.
+Formative assessment as linked feedback and feedforward in studio modules consists of a series of exhibitions and a mid-module rehearsal of the summative assessment.

-Formative assessments include a range of methods to build assessment literacy and competency, including assessment scheduling and briefings, self-assessment based on rubrics, peer-review, presentations, planning and drafting of written work, and revision of samples of previous good practice.
+Formative assessments include a range of methods to build assessment literacy and competency, including assessment scheduling and briefings, self-assessment based on rubrics, peer-review, presentations, planning and drafting of written work, and revision of past samples of good practice.

-Both summative and formative assessment volume and timing are distributed evenly across semesters and shared from the beginning of the academic year.
+Both summative and formative assessment volume and timing are distributed evenly across semesters and are shared from the beginning of the academic year.

-Timely feedback and feedforward is both written and verbal:
+Timely feedback and feedforward are both written and verbal:

-In practical modules it is ongoing and continuous through one-to-one and small group tutorials; every learning activity includes an embedded feedforward element.
+In studio modules they are ongoing and continuous through one-to-one and small group tutorials; Every learning activity includes an embedded feedforward element.

-In 20 credit modules feedback is attached to formative assignments and feedforward tutorials support planning towards summative assessment.
+In 20 credit modules feedback is attached to formative assignments and feedforward inclass advice and discussion or tutorials which support planning towards summative assessment.

-Academic Tutorials scheduled across the year help you acknowledge, consolidate and act on formative and summative feedback.
+Across the programme a series of scheduled Academic tutorials help acknowledge as well as join up and act on formative and summative feedback.